sampathweb/cc-iris-api/README.md

-# Cookiecutter Starter Template to build and deploy Machine Learning model as Flask App
+# Cookiecutter Starter Template to build and deploy Machine Learning model as API Micro Servies

-_A logical, reasonably standardized, but flexible project structure for doing and sharing data science and deploy the model as flask app_
+_A logical, reasonably standardized, but flexible project structure for doing and sharing data science and deploy the model_

 ### Requirements to use the cookiecutter template: